Empire-Strikes-Back/Flula/readme.txt

 perform-complete-score games, programming language gameplay with and without mouse

-- our games have no time, no opponent interference - player performs, completes, scores
+- our games have no time, no micro, no opponent interference - player performs, completes, scores
 - we, games, use programming language gameplay with and without mouse

 no security